EOSIO/eosio.cdt/docs/06_how-to-guides/01_compile/01_compile-a-contract-via-cli.md

-Compile a contract with eosio-cpp
+## How to compile a contract via CLI
+TO DO: add content